pythonkid2/DevOps-Practice/Q&A/starAgile mock2.md

 Better Visualization and Error Handling: Pipelines offer better visualization of the entire build process, including detailed logs, stage views, and error handling capabilities, which help in identifying and resolving issues more effectively.</td>
  </tr>
 </table>

-**"artifact" and "package"** refer to different concepts:

-**Artifact**: In Maven, an artifact refers to a uniquely identifiable component, such as a JAR, WAR, or ZIP file that is produced as a result of the build process.
-It is essentially a file, usually a JAR file, which gets installed into a Maven repository.
-Each artifact has a specific coordinate that uniquely identifies it, consisting of a group ID, artifact ID, version, and packaging type.
-Maven artifacts are identified and managed using these coordinates, allowing for easy dependency management and build automation.

-**Package**: The term "package" in Maven refers to the type of artifact that is being produced during the build process.
-It indicates the format in which the project is being packaged.
-Maven supports various packaging types, such as JAR, WAR, EAR, and others.
-The packaging type is specified in the project's configuration file (pom.xml) using the <packaging> element.
-Maven plugins use this information to generate the appropriate artifact during the build process.
-For example, if the packaging type is set to "jar," Maven will create a JAR artifact as the output.

-In summary, "artifact" in Maven refers to the produced file or component that is managed and identified based on its coordinates, while "package" refers to the type of artifact that is being generated during the build process, which determines the format of the resulting file, such as JAR, WAR, or others.

 # Docker